bugnano/frigame_docs/source/api_reference/fx.rst

 The **frigame.fx.js** file provides tweening functions to sprites and sprite groups.

-It is recommended to include this plugin right after the renderer, before any other plugin, so that tweening can be made available to other plugins as well (for example enabling volume fading for sounds).
+It is recommended to include this plugin right after the renderer or the DOM Ready plugin, before any other plugin, so that tweening can be made available to other plugins as well (for example enabling volume fading for sounds).